Solau92/DevFS-Projet-3-Developpez-le-back-end-en-utilisant-Java-et-Spring--Java/ReadMe.md

 ## - **Running back-end App**

 Post installation of MySQL, Java and Maven, you will have to set up the tables and data in the database. </br>
-For this, please run the sql commands present in the *script.sql* and *data.sql* files under the *resources/sql* folder in the code base.
+For this, please run the sql commands present in the *script.sql* file under the *resources/sql* folder in the code base.

+For demonstration purpose, you can insert data in database while running the *data.sql* file.

 Import the code on your computer.